 What about "testing out" and "credit for life experience"?
 Purdue University has fairly strict requirements for evaluation of life experience in replacement for specific courses.
 In most cases, students who feel they know the material covered a specific course (but have not earned college credits for it) will be offered the opportunity to complete the final exam for that course.
 There is no fee to do this.
 Students who pass the exam will be give credit for the course for a very small fee.
 Students who are unsuccessful will need to complete the course.
 Credit is only granted on a course-by-course basis.
 There are no blanket number of credits provided for military or work experience.
 (See note below about CBET certification and DoD training.)

 What about credit for certification?
 Are you a certified BMET (CBET) (through the International Certification Commission and AAMI)?
-IUPUI plans to give a total of 42 credits (out of the total 126 credits required) when a student has this certification.
-These 42 credits will count toward the first and second year 64 credits (the AS degree).
+IUPUI will award you a block of technical credits (out of the total 120 credits required) when a student has this certification.
+These credits will count toward the first and second year technical credits (the AS degree).
 This would be beneficial to avoid a course-by-course comparison.
-The 42 credits would be the Technical Specialty and Computer programming sections of the list of courses here.
-Please be aware that the credit offered can only be applied toward coursework in the BS in BMET, no other IUPUI program.
+Please be aware that the credit offered can only be applied toward coursework in the BS in HETM, no other IUPUI program.

 What about credit for BMET military training?
 An agreement for transfer credit modeled after the CBET certification has been approved.
 42 transfer credits will be awarded similarly to the CBET award described above.
 These credits can be awarded even if the applicant has never attended college.
 This applies ONLY for BMET training in the military.
 Aviation, calibration or other military specialty schools do NOT automatically earn credits.